cansyl/ECPred/README.md

 ## Output

-ECPRed.jar outputs a tsv file predictionResults_inputFile_DateandTime.tsv which contains the main, subfamily, sub-subfamily and substrate class predictions together with confidence scores for each prediction; alternatively, the output can be “non-enzyme” or “no prediction” for each query protein, when there is no EC number prediction.
+ECPRed.jar outputs a tsv file predictionResults_inputFile_Date-Time.tsv which contains the main, subfamily, sub-subfamily and substrate class predictions together with confidence scores for each prediction; alternatively, the output can be “non-enzyme” or “no prediction” for each query protein, when there is no EC number prediction.

 ## Data files